- | Annual Reports & Financials

-Kawartha Land Trust is conserving the natural environment and enhancing quality of life in the Kawarthas.
+Kawartha Land Trust is conserving the natural environment and enhancing the quality of life in the Kawarthas.
 We do this by accepting donations of land and/or interests in land and engaging the community in support of this work to ensure that these lands are cared for, in perpetuity.
-Like you, the supporters, volunteers and staff of the Kawartha Land Trust value a healthy environment and are working to protect important natural spaces in the Kawarthas.
+Like you, the supporters, volunteers, and staff of the Kawartha Land Trust value a healthy environment and are working to protect important natural spaces in the Kawarthas.

 Our natural environment is our natural capital.
-It constantly pays us dividends in clean water, clean air, healthy communities and vibrant economies.
+It constantly pays us dividends in clean water, clean air, healthy communities, and vibrant economies.
 We must protect our natural capital to ensure that the services nature provides are sustained.
 Our life depends on it – here in the Kawarthas and around the world!

 Caring for lands entrusted to us and helping others protect the land they love in the Kawarthas